jay8park/mahjong/README.md

   - descr: deals 13 tiles
 - isIdentical
   - param: a (array) -- the list of tiles (string)
+  - param: t (string) -- the tile that needs to be included in a
   - return: (boolean) -- true if each tile is identical, false if not
   - descr: checks to see if each tile in the array is identical
 - isConsecutive
   - param: a (array) -- the list of tiles (string)
+  - param: t (string) -- the tile that needs to be included in a
   - return: (boolean) -- true if each tile is identical, false if not
   - descr: checks to see if each tile in the array is consecutive within the same suite